Jaffe2718/Command-Debug-DevKit/README.md

 2. Start your IDE, create or open a project.
 3. Create or open a file with suffix `.mcfunction`.
 4. Connect to these two socket servers by entering the host and port which shown in the game chat.
 Then you can use the code completion and code execution service.
+5. You can also start the interactive console by starting the tool from `Tools -> Minecraft Command Console` or by pressing `Ctrl + Alt + M` (or `Command + Alt + M` on Mac), then you can send single line commands to the game and get the feedback one by one.
-5. You can also use the command line tool to connect to the socket server and execute the code.
+6. You can also use the command line tool to connect to the socket server and execute the code.

 ## Warning